Comparisons

 Inku vs every Japanese learning app

-Nine honest side-by-side comparisons.
+Honest side-by-side comparisons across the major Japanese apps.
 Where Inku wins, where it loses, which app is right for your stage.

 If you are weighing Inku against another Japanese app, start here.
 Every comparison includes a feature-by-feature table, scenarios where each app wins, and an honest note on where Inku loses.